Corrections to reaction-diffusion dynamics above the upper critical dimension: Doi-Peliti path integral

-Here, $\phi$ is a bosonic field of length dimension $-d$ whereas $\bar{\phi}$ is dimensionless, and we include a diffusion term with diffusion constant $D$ (represented by hopping on the lattice).
-If one identifies the diffusion constant with an inverse mass, $D=\hbar^2/2m$, the Doi-Peliti action~\eqref{eq:doipeliti} is similar (but not identical) to the effective description of a dilute Bose quantum gas, for which the term $g \bar{\phi}^k \phi^k$ in Eq.~\eqref{eq:doipeliti} describes the scattering of $k$ bosons with a contact interaction.
-The theories differ in the non-hermitian vertex $- g \phi^k$ that would describe the annihilation of $k$ bosons~\footnote{ Note, however, that ultracold Bose quantum gases are metastable and decay through three-body recombination~\cite{esry99,bedaque00,braaten06,dincao18}, which is described by a reaction-diffusion process with \mbox{$k=3$}.
+Here, $\phi$ is a bosonic field of length dimension $-d$ whereas $\bar{\phi}$ is dimensionless.
+If one identifies the diffusion constant with an inverse mass, $D=\hbar^2/2m$, the Doi-Peliti action~\eqref{eq:doipeliti} is similar (but not identical) to the effective description of a dilute Bose quantum gas, for which the term $g \bar{\phi}^k \phi^k$ in Eq.~\eqref{eq:doipeliti} describes the scattering of $k$ bosons via a contact interaction.
+The theories differ in the non-Hermitian vertex $- g \phi^k$ that would describe the annihilation of $k$ bosons~\footnote{ Note, however, that ultracold Bose quantum gases are metastable and decay through three-body recombination~\cite{esry99,bedaque00,braaten06,dincao18}, which is described by a reaction-diffusion process with \mbox{$k=3$}.
 Indeed, experimentally the three-body decay is accurately captured to leading order by the mean-field expression~\eqref{eq:meanfieldequation} with $k=3$~\cite{rem13,fletcher13,makotyn14,eismann16,eigen17}, where the rate $\lambda$ can acquire a microscopic dependence on the density, which may change the scaling exponents.
-A special case is the so-called unitary limit with \mbox{$\lambda \sim n^{-4/3}$}, which (at this level) indicates a scale-invariant decay without scaling correction. }.
+A special case is the so-called unitary limit with \mbox{$\lambda \sim n^{-4/3}$}, which (at this level) indicates a scale-invariant decay without scaling corrections. }.

-For further calculations, it is convenient to rewrite the Doi-Peliti action with a non-dynamical auxiliary $k$-particle field \mbox{$d = \phi^k$}~\cite{braaten06} through a Hubbard-Stratonovich transformation of Eq.~\eqref{eq:doipeliti}:
+For further calculations, it is convenient to rewrite the Doi-Peliti action with a nondynamical auxiliary $k$-particle field \mbox{$d = \phi^k$}~\cite{braaten06} through a Hubbard-Stratonovich transformation of Eq.~\eqref{eq:doipeliti}:

-In addition, since the field operators are not normal-ordered with respect to the projection state $\langle {\cal P} |$, it is customary to perform a ``Doi-shift'' of the conjugate fields in the Doi-Peliti action~\eqref{eq:doipeliti2} as $\bar{\phi} \to 1 + \bar{\phi}$ and $\bar{d} \to 1 + \bar{d}$~\cite{cardy96}:
+This is a common representation in nonrelativistic field theories~\cite{braaten06} that simplifies diagrammatic calculations considerably.
+In addition, since the field operators are not normal ordered with respect to the projection state $\langle {\cal P} |$, it is customary to perform a ``Doi shift'' of the conjugate fields in the Doi-Peliti action~\eqref{eq:doipeliti2} as $\bar{\phi} \to 1 + \bar{\phi}$ and $\bar{d} \to 1 + \bar{d}$~\cite{cardy96}: